Using Dockerfiles

 Prepare an Application

-If you do not have an existing application, you can clone an example application that demonstrates the Dockerfile workflow.
+If you don’t have an existing application, clone this example application to explore the Dockerfile workflow:

 $ git clone https://github.com/drycc/helloworld.git